 POLITICS 107G New Zealand Politics

 An introduction to understanding who governs New Zealand and in whose interests.
 Topics include national identity, institutions of government, leadership, voting and elections, the place of Māori within the political system, parties and political participation.
-The course draws on current research in New Zealand.
-The knowledge you gain can be applied to a variety of careers, including law, business and public service.
+The course draws on current research in NZ politics and provides knowledge that can be applied to a variety of careers, including law, business and public service.

 'The lectures and the slides were amazing, the summaries on the lecture slides were a great bonus to the class as it is quite a bit of content to go through in 50 mins or so.
 The lecturer is very passionate about the course which is an added bonus to a stage one Gen Ed paper.'